-Due to the limited scope of the study, this research is restricted only to the study of the similarities or differences that affect pronunciation the of the English language (L2) in learning and teaching due time constraints.
-Only phonological features are part of this study because they heavily affect pronunciation.
-Furthermore, this research is limited to Pakistan and only a selected number of books and articles were studied during this research.
+Due to the limited scope of the study, this research is restricted only to the study of the similarities or differences that affect the pronunciation of the English language (L2) in learning and teaching due time constraints.
+Only phonological features are part of this study because they heavily affect Furthermore, pronunciation. this research is limited to Pakistan and only a selected number of books and articles were studied during this research.